-A Standard Large Generator Interconnection Agreement (the "LGIA") under IPC's Open Access Transmission Tariff (OATT) between Interconnection Customer and IPC - Delivery (Transmission Provider) for the project project, specifically Generator Interconnection Project # 613 ("Project"), will be prepared for this project.
+A Standard Large Generator Interconnection Agreement (the "LGIA") under IPC's Open Access Transmission Tariff (OATT) between the Interconnection Customer and IPC - Delivery (Transmission Provider) for the 330 MW Project, specifically Generator Interconnection Project #590 ("Project"), will be prepared for this project.
 The LGIA will be a definitive agreement that contains terms and conditions that supersedes this FSR.